-This Fact Sheet shall be read together with the detailed information about the ESG characteristics of this sub-fund which is described in the SFDR Annex.
+This Fact Sheet must be read in conjunction with the detailed information on the ESG characteristics of this sub-fund as described in the SFDR Annex.

 The objective of the sub-fund is to use discretionary management to benefit from a positive performance of the market in convertible bonds with a maturity of less than 5 years, and to outperform the benchmark.